VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -reloadAuthKey string
+It overrides httpAuth.* settings -pushmetrics.extraLabels array
+     Optional labels to add to metrics pushed to -pushmetrics.url .
+For example, -pushmetrics.extraLabels='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
+     Supports an array of values separated by comma or specified via multiple flags.
+  -pushmetrics.interval duration
+     Interval for pushing metrics to -pushmetrics.url (default 10s) -pushmetrics.url array
+     Optional URL to push metrics exposed at /metrics page.
+See https://docs.victoriametrics.com/#push-metrics .
+By default metrics exposed at /metrics page aren't pushed to any remote storage
+     Supports an array of values separated by comma or specified via multiple flags.
+  -reloadAuthKey string
      Auth key for /-/reload http endpoint.
 It must be passed as authKey=...
   -tls